-NASHVILLE – Governor Bill Haslam has proclaimed October 3-9, 2011 Child Health Week in Tennessee.
-State officials recently celebrated Tennessee’s highest-ever ranking for child well-being as part of the Annie E. Casey Foundation’s KidsCount Data Release.
-On the heels of that announcement, Tennesseans are encouraged to put the health and well-being of children first during Child Health Week, and every week in the year ahead.
+NASHVILLE – Governor Bill Haslam has proclaimed October 7-13, 2013, Child Health Week in Tennessee, and the Department of Health is encouraging all Tennesseans to put the health and well-being of children first during Child Health Week and every week of the year.

 This year’s Child Health Week theme is “A Healthy Tennessee Begins with a Healthy Me,” emphasizing the role of each individual in achieving good health for our state.
-In recent years, Tennessee has seen marked improvements in rates of infant mortality, teen births, childhood immunization and child deaths.
+In recent years, Tennessee has seen marked improvements in rates of infant mortality, births to teen mothers, childhood immunization and child deaths.

-“Collaborative efforts in both the public and private sectors are improving the lives of Tennessee’s youngest residents,” said Michael D. Warren, MD, MPH, director of Maternal and Child Health with the Tennessee Department of Health.
-“Programs like Newborn Screening, Home Visiting, the TN Initiative for Perinatal Quality Care and WIC support families, health providers and communities in keeping children safe and healthy.
-Child Health Week is an excellent opportunity to highlight the success of these and other initiatives and to explore ways to address other important health challenges.”
+“Collaborative efforts in both the public and private sectors are improving the lives of Tennessee’s youngest residents,” said Michael D. Warren, MD, MPH, TDH director of Family Health and Wellness.
+“Our Safe Sleep initiative and the Healthy Tennessee Babies are Worth the Wait partnership are examples of efforts to address and reduce known causes of infant death and poor birth outcomes.
+Child Health Week is an excellent opportunity to highlight the success of these and other initiatives and explore ways to address other important health challenges.”

-For more information about this year’s Child Health Week activities; resources for parents, schools and communities; and a list of local events, please visit http://health.tn.gov/MCH/CHW.shtml.
+TDH has information about this year’s Child Health Week activities and local events, along with resources for parents, schools and communities available online at http://health.tn.gov/MCH/CHW.shtml.

 The mission of the Tennessee Department of Health is to protect, promote and improve the health and prosperity of people in Tennessee.
 For more information about TDH services and programs, visit http://health.state.tn.us/.